kskalvar/aws-eks-pipeline-quickstart/README.md

 ### AWS CodePipeline Console
 Click on "eks-codesuite-demo-Pipeline-*-Pipeline-*" under Pipelines
-You should be able to watch your codePipeline execute
+You should be able to watch your codePipeline execute.
+Please note you might see a "Failed" Source execution initially.
+Ignore it.

 ### Test Deployment from Browser
 Using your client-side browser enter the following URL